-Ultimately, the aim of commissioning is to enable WNSW PHN to allocate available resources in ways which best address the needs of our region, as identified by our needs assessment.
+Ultimately, the aim of commissioning is to enable WNSW PHN to allocate available resources in ways that best address the needs of our region, as identified by our needs assessment.

 - identifying and understanding needs;